babel-utils/babel-plugin-tester/README.md

 > instead of `options.json`.

-This function is used to format all babel outputs, and defaults to a function that uses prettier.
-If you have prettier configured, then it will use your configuration.
-If you don't, then it will use a default prettier configuration.
+This function is used to format all babel outputs, and defaults to a function that invokes [prettier][43].
+If a prettier configuration file is [found][44], then that will be used.
+Otherwise, prettier will use its own default configuration.

-You can also [override or disable formatting][43].
+You can also [entirely disable formatting][45].

 This will override the [`formatResult`][63] function provided to babel-plugin-tester.